shantanuchakote/My_Blog/README.md

 # My_Blog
-This is project where I've used python and Django to create a website which consists of blogs
+This is a project where I used Python and Django to build a blog-based website.